 To me your work seems very personal- Does autobiography play a role in your work?

-Just about all my work is autobiographical!sort of.
+Just about all my work is autobiographical!
 Like any storyteller I embellish for effect.
 I definitely spend a lot of time in my head, in memories, while stitching.
 I think that is the nature of embroidery: hands busy, mind wandering.

 Can you talk about the role of memory in your work?